M20 Operation Brock contraflow

 Fully signed diversion routes will be in place during the closure.
 Please follow diversion signs, not SatNav instructions.

-Once the barrier is in place, you must follow the signs to join Operation Brock at M20 junction 8.
+Once the barrier is in place, all HGVs heading for the Port of Dover or Eurotunnel must follow signs to join Operation Brock at M20 junction 8.

 All other coast bound traffic – including local freight and car drivers heading for the continent